pepemon42069/gemmy/README.md

 For now the work is ongoing, and the implementation is bound to be full of bugs.
 I will be adding more to this readme as I keep doing more.

+**WARNING:** This project is under active development and is bound to change a lot.

 # To Dos

 - [ ] Add exhaustive integration tests.